LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 Gridding step
 -------------

-Click the :guilabel:`Grid`.
+Click the button :guilabel:`Grid`.
 Soon a first question will appear, whether the *X-* and *O-* points identified by Carre are correct (they usually are).
 If they are not, then, you refuse the selection and indicate yourself which of the extrema are *X-* and *O-* points.